Jack Moorhouse

-Jack Lee Moorhouse (born 29 November 2005) is an Irish professional footballer who plays as a midfielder for EFL League One club Leyton Orient, on loan from Premier League club Manchester United.
+Jack Lee Moorhouse (born 29 November 2005) is a professional footballer who plays as a midfielder for club Dundee, on loan from Premier League club Manchester United.
+Born in England, he represents Republic of Ireland at youth level.

 Club career

 Youth career

 A central midfielder, he made his under-18s debut for Manchester United when he was 15 years-old, going on to feature in the FA Youth Cup.
 He continued to play for the U18s at the start of the 2023-24 season before suffering an injury that ruled him out of action for over a year.
 He returned to the Manchester United U21 team during the 2024-25 season and was nominated for the Premier League 2 Player of the Month award in December 2024.

 Manchester United

 He was promoted to train with the first team in January 2025.
 He travelled with the Manchester United first-team squad for their Premier League match against Tottenham Hotspur on 16 February 2025, and was named amongst the match-day substitutes.